Ale-Torres/xarm-galactic-dev/README.md

 # xArm Galactic Docker + Unity
 This repository contains the Docker setup for ROS 2 Galactic and basic Unity integration with the xArm robot.
 All commands and notes are together for quick reference.

 The Dockerfile will work using Galactic driver for the uf850 xarm model.
+Currently the dockerfile has been tested and works.

 # Docker
 build and run the Dockerfile